cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     // we are the source if the packets were prefixed by the sending chain source = token.trace.slice(0, len(prefix)) === prefix
     if source {
-      onChainTrace = token.trace.slice(len(prefix))
+      // since we are receiving back to source we remove the prefix from the trace onChainTrace = token.trace.slice(len(prefix))
       onChainDenom = constructOnChainDenom(onChainTrace, token.denomination)
       // receiver is source chain: unescrow tokens